Know your rights and find out how to make a complaint about care provided at home, in a care home, in hospital, or a care product you’ve bought.

 Complaining about care products

-If you bought a product or service with a credit card, and the retailer is being difficult, you may get help from your credit card provider.
-Contact them directly to see what they can do.
+If you bought a product or service with a credit card, and the retailer is being difficult, contact your card provider to see what they can do.

 Complaining about financial care products

-- If you’ve purchased a financial care product and you’re not satisfied with the service, ask for a copy of the company’s complaints procedure and launch an official complaint directly with them.
+- If you’ve bought a financial product to pay for your care and you’re not satisfied with the service, ask for a copy of the company’s complaints procedure.
+Then launch an official complaint with them.
 Firms regulated by the Financial Conduct Authority are legally obliged to have one.

-- If you don’t get a satisfactory outcome, contact the Financial Ombudsman Service to complain.
+- If you’re not happy with the result, contact the Financial Ombudsman Serviceopens in new window to complain.

 - If the Financial Ombudsman Service has considered your complaint and you’re still unhappy, you can take the matter to court.
-However, bear in mind that in most cases the court is likely to agree with the Financial Ombudsman Service’s decision, and it could be a lengthy and costly process.
+However, bear in mind that in most cases the court is likely to agree with the Financial Ombudsman Service’s decision.
+And it could be a long and expensive process.